What are possible outcomes when students are actively engaged in learning?

 After time has expired, ask groups to stop writing, cap their makers, and count how many of the alphabet letters their group used this round.
 Recorders for each team will add this number to the previous score, creating a new total for each team.

 Click the slide one last time to show the "Round 3" arrow and description.
-Explain that groups will read the two provided texts (recommended texts from Jensen).
+Explain that participants will read one or both of the two provided Jensen texts.
 All participants can read each text, or participants can split the two readings among their group members, then share the information they gathered with the rest of their small group (dividing the reading is best if the session is short on time).
-The ideas learned from the text will be used to complete round three of ABC Graffiti; this time, teams will add new words or phrases that are influenced by the reading of the texts.
+Participants will use the ideas learned from the text to complete Round 3 of ABC Graffiti; this time, teams will add new words or phrases that are influenced by their reading of the texts.

 Call time and have each team report the number of letters they added to the list during the third round, thus creating their final team totals.
 Then, have groups return to the first table they were at when they began the ABC Graffiti activity.

 Once groups have returned to their original seats, allow them time to reflect and process what was written on their ABC Graffiti poster paper.
-Flip to the next slide (slide 8) that offers instructions for the following synthesis activity.
+Go to slide 8 to provide instructions for the following synthesis activity.
 Instruct small groups to create a summary statement that synthesizes the information constructed from their ABC Graffiti list.
 They will share this statement with the whole group.

 After statements have been shared, facilitate a brief discussion asking participants to reflect on the summary statements and ABC list detailing how the information gained might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.

-Move to the next slide displaying Marzano's TLE Learning Map of Domain One.
+Go to slide 9 to display Marzano's TLE Learning Map of Domain One.
 Explain that every school has a structure and program in place to evaluate their teachers' practices and progress.
-Marzano's Learning Map is just one of the many that have been designed and shows specific areas of evaluation.
+Marzano's Learning Map is just one of many that have been designed and shows specific areas of evaluation.

-(Click the slide) This session is focused on Design Question Five and specifically (Click the slide again) component numbers 25, "Using Academic Games," and 27, "Using Physical Movement."
+Click the slide twice as you talk through the following: This session is focused on Design Question Five—specifically, component numbers 25, "Using Academic Games," and 27, "Using Physical Movement."

 These remind us that we can use movement, academic games, and activities as intentional tools to engage students while exploring new concepts and ideas.
 The strategies can also be used to activate prior knowledge while supporting the other Design Questions and components of learning.

-Change to the next slide, "Google Form Example."
+Transition to slide 10, "Google Form Example."
 Explain that, in a moment, each participant will have the opportunity to submit movement, games, and activities they have implemented in their own classrooms that increased active student engagement.
 Participants may also include movement, games, and activities they have not yet implemented but are willing to try with their students.
 For each new strategy, participants must submit a new response.